guihao-liang/DB_Implementation/PerformanceBeyondIO21.md

 CPU brings objects like arrays in advance into cache and utilizes predictable access pattern to overlap the latency.

 ### locality
-* we don't use replacement policy as buffer pool controlled by hardware because in cache, things goes so fast, we don't have time to compute.
+* temporal: we don't use replacement policy as buffer pool controlled by hardware because in cache, things goes so fast, we don't have time to compute.
-* ? special
+* spacial: predictable data structure.
+When querying a node of B+ tree, we know we need to fetch 4k of the block data.

 ### Branching And Data Caching
 * B+ Tree (Branching Factor)